 You want a longer intro APR on balance transfers.

-Look into the Citi® Diamond Preferred® Card and U.S. Bank Visa® Platinum Card, which offer market-leading intro APRs on balance transfers.
+Look into the U.S. Bank Visa® Platinum Card, which offers a market-leading intro APR on balance transfers.

 Compare travel credit cards